TomasHansson/Udemy-Courses/README.md

 **Master .NET and C# Unit Testing with NUnit and Moq**
 - Improved understanding of Unit Testing, in particular using the Moq Framework.

+**Learn Parallel Programming with C# and .NET**
+- Basics of parallel programming with C#, using the TPL.
+- How to create, run and coordinate Tasks.
+- How to ensure that the state of data remains uncorrupted while being used by multiple threads.
+- Improved understanding of the async and await keywords and how they relate to Tasks and continuation.